OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/intro.md

 * Amazon S3

-Note that any other tool compatible with the OpenTelemetry protocol and OTLP logs format should typically be capable of interpreting the OutSystems logs.

 <div class="info" markdown="1">

-For tools that don't support native ingestion of OTLP log data such as **Datadog**, **Splunk**, **Amazon S3**, you must [set up an OpenTelemetry collector](configure-collector.md).
+Other tools compatible with the OpenTelemetry protocol and OTLP logs format are typically capable of interpreting the OutSystems logs, but you need to evaluate them.
+Also, many APM tools are not native-compatible.
+For example, Splunk, Datadog, and Amazon S3 have implemented and distributed a public exporter library with the OpenTelemetry collector.

+The OpenTelemetry collector is an app that runs separately and must be launched/supported by customers.
+For more information, refer to [How to set up an OpenTelemetry collector](configure-collector.md).

-IP whitelisting is not supported as OutSystems origin IPs might change.
+IP allowlisting is not supported as the OutSystems origin IPs might change.

 </div>